-Below is a description of each committee of the Board of Directors.
+Below is a description of each standing committee of the Board of Directors, i.e., the audit committee, the compensation committee and the nominating and governance committee.
 Each of the committees has authority to engage independent advisors, as it deems appropriate to carry out its responsibilities.
 The Board of Directors has determined that each member of each committee meets the applicable rules and regulations regarding "independence" and that each member is free of any relationship that would interfere with his or her individual exercise of independent judgment with regard to the Company.
+Also included below is a description of the special Transaction Committee of the Board of Directors established for the purpose of evaluating transaction options and potential financing for any such transaction.